vercel/next.js/docs/debugging.md

 ### Using the Chrome DevTools

-Oncee you open a new tab in Google Chrome and go to `chrome://inspect`, you should see your Next.js application inside the "Remote Target" section.
+Once you open a new tab in Google Chrome and go to `chrome://inspect`, you should see your Next.js application inside the "Remote Target" section.
 Now click "inspect" to open a screen that will be your debugging environement from now on.

 ### Using the Visual Studio Code debug panel